Olm: Conservation

 The olm is extremely vulnerable to changes in its environment, due to its adaptation to the specific conditions in caves.
 Water resources in the karst are extremely sensitive to all kinds of pollution.
 The contamination of the karst underground waters is due to the large number of waste disposal sites leached by rainwater, as well as to the accidental overflow of various liquids.
 The reflection of such pollution in the karst underground waters depends on the type and quantity of pollutants, and on the rock structure through which the waters penetrate.
 Self-purification processes in the underground waters are not completely understood, but they are quite different from those in surface waters.

 Among the most serious chemical pollutants are chlorinated hydrocarbon pesticides, fertilizers, polychlorinated biphenyls (PCBs), which are or were used in a variety of industrial processes and in the manufacture of many kinds of materials; and metals such as mercury, lead, cadmium, and arsenic.
 All of these substances persist in the environment, being slowly, if at all, degraded by natural processes.
 In addition, all are toxic to life if they accumulate in any appreciable quantity.
+The olm is nevertheless noted for its capability of surviving higher concentrations of accumulated PCBs than related aquatic organisms.

 The olm was included in annexes II and IV of the 1992 EU Habitats Directive (92/43/EEC).
 The list of species in annex II, combined with the habitats listed in annex I, is used by individual countries to designate protected areas known as 'Special Areas of Conservation'.
 These areas, combined with others created by the older Birds Directive were to form the Natura 2000 network.
 Annex IV additionally lists "animal and plant species of community interest in need of strict protection", although this has little legal ramifications.
-Postojna Cave and other caves inhabited by the olm were eventually included in the Slovenian part of the Natura 2000 network.
-Capturing or killing olm is allowed only under specific circumstances determined by the local authorities (i.e. scientific study).
+Areas inhabited by the olm were eventually included in the Slovenian, Italian and Croatian parts of the Natura 2000 network.

 The olm was first protected in Slovenia in 1922 along with all cave fauna, but the protection was not effective and a substantial black market came into existence.
 In 1982 it was placed on a list of rare and endangered species.
 This list also had the effect of prohibiting trade of the species.
 After joining the European Union in 2004, Slovenia had to establish mechanisms for protection of the species included in the EU Habitats Directive.
-The olm is included in a Slovenian Red list of endangered species.
+The olm is included in a Slovenian Red list of endangered species, thus its capturing or killing is allowed only under specific circumstances determined by the local authorities (e.g. scientific study).